kubecost/docs/using-kubecost/kubecost-data-audit/gcp-kubecost-data-audit.md

 ![Node cost details](../../images/data-auditing/gcp-kubecost-gke-asset.png)

 Next, compare this instance's costs with what is found in the GCP export via BigQuery.
-Use the providerID that's in Kubecost for that node as the resource.name:
+Use the providerID that's in Kubecost for the node as the resource.name in the following query:

 ```bash
 SELECT